-COMMUNITY AND CHILDRENS' SERVICES CHILDRENS' SERVICES Summary of steps to Recover, Renew individual Council Services Summary of steps to Recover, Renew individual Council Services All staff across Children's Services have been working as frontline essential staff since the start of lockdown.
+COMMUNITY AND CHILDRENS' SERVICES CHILDRENS' Summary of steps to Recover, Renew individual Council SERVICES Services All staff across Children's Services have been working as frontline essential staff since the start of lockdown.
 Statutory functions have remained unchanged.
 Activity has been focused on four critical areas of work: access to services and family support; safeguarding duties; Children Looked After and youth offending.
 We have delivered a reduced service in these areas by prioritising those with the highest level of risk and need using different methods of working e.g. utilising technology.
 Face to face service delivery has been limited to business critical areas and emergencies only.
-The service is Developing a fit for purpose agile/home working framework for Children's Services, which supports both the physical and emotional well-being of staff and optimises our work with families.
+The service is 1.
+Developing a fit for purpose agile/home working framework for Children's Services, which supports both the physical and emotional well-being of staff and optimises our work with families.
 This will include a review of accommodation needs for staff and a review of agile working in the coming weeks.
-Building upon critical and emergency functions currently being delivered, develop a safe, sustainable service delivery model to provide Children's Services statutory responsibilities that will meet anticipated WG guidance.
+2. Building upon critical and emergency functions currently being delivered, develop a safe, sustainable service delivery model to provide Children's Services statutory responsibilities that will meet anticipated WG guidance.
 This means incrementally increasing the service that can safely be made available to the public with the goal of achieving a return to a full service in line with WG Guidance.
 This will commence with a review child protection conference and increasing the number of children who we see and whose voices we hear.
-Ensuring staffing capacity in Intensive Intervention is sufficient to meet need.
+3. Ensuring staffing capacity in Intensive Intervention is sufficient to meet need.
 This includes exploring opportunities to recruit more practitioners.
-Ensuring sufficient childcare provision is available for vulnerable children aged 0-4 throughout the summer , . b) Continuing to deriver emergency emiddate for emidter aged 0 - 5 of key workers and vulnerable families c) Producing guidance for pre-school settings and parents/carers that reflects current Welsh Government's position on Coronavirus Childcare d) Providing targeted play and youth provision for vulnerable children and young people aged 5-25 who are open to Enquiries and Assessment Team, Intensive Intervention, Disabled Children's Team and Resilient Families Service over the summer holiday period e) Ensuring processes are in place to monitor the attendance of vulnerable children in schools when they reopen
+4. Ensuring vulnerable children have access to Education and emergency childcare provision, working in partnership with Education.
+This will include: a) Ensuring sufficient childcare provision is available for vulnerable children aged 0-4 throughout the summer holidays and for eligible Flying Start children when service resumes b) Continuing to deliver emergency childcare for children aged 0 - 5 of key workers and vulnerable families c) Producing guidance for pre-school settings and parents/carers that reflects current Welsh Government's position on Coronavirus Childcare d) Providing targeted play and youth provision for vulnerable children and young people aged 5-25 who are open to Enquiries and Assessment Team, Intensive Intervention, Disabled Children's Team and Resilient Families Service over the summer holiday period e) Ensuring processes are in place to monitor the attendance of vulnerable children in schools when they reopen or variorable emigren in serious when they reopen